 Potential Settlement Possibilities Moving Forward

 The history of the Januvia/Janumet/Byetta lawsuits is that these claims began with many attorneys pushing for pancreatitis cases.
 Frankly, these cases were not very successful for lots of reasons in spite of the obvious: these drugs cause pancreatitis.
-But many plaintiffs’ lawyers now believe that the cancer of the pancreas cases are going to have significant settlement value as these cases progress.
+But many plaintiffs’ lawyers now believe that the cancer of the pancreas cases will have significant settlement value as these cases progress.
 Many of these cases are so tragic… the damages are very clear.
-Now, with these new studies, it seems that the link of Januvia, Janumet and Byetta is also pretty clear.
+Now, with these new studies, it seems that the link between Januvia, Janumet, and Byetta is also pretty clear.

 If you or a loved one suffers or suffered from pancreatic cancer while on Januvia, call 800-553-8082 or get a free on-line consultation here.